minseson/past_projects/JAVA-GUI/README.md

 ### Specification

-In this assignment you will create a Java program that lets the user play as Maxwell's demon.
-You will create a GUI for the program, an appropriate data model to store the state of the game, and controllers to allow the game to update over time and in response to the user.
+This is a Java program that lets the user play as Maxwell's demon.
+A GUI implemented for the program, an appropriate data model to store the state of the game, and controllers to allow the game to update over time and in response to the user.

-You are free to add additional features beyond those described below (e.g., high scores, play timers, awesome graphics) so long as they do not break the core functionality required.

 #### The Maxwell's Demon Interface

-Your game will start by displaying a user interface with the following components:
+This game will start by displaying a user interface with the following components:
 - A wide panel "playing area" divided in half by a line/wall down the middle (to create two chambers).
   - A collection of color-coded particles (red for hot, fast-moving particles and blue for cold, slow-moving particles).
   - A mouse-responsive "door" in the wall between the two chambers.